 Innovation in the semiconductor industry is often about adding on to an existing product, but less is more when it comes to design.
-At TI, we looked at the electronic build of materials (BOM) surrounding our SimpleLinkTM wireless MCUs and decided it was time to make the external high-frequency crystal disappear without compromising any features or capabilities.
-Sounds like magic, right?
-This is where our revolutionary TI bulk acoustic wave (BAW) technology comes into play.
+At TI, we looked at the electronic build of materials (BOM) surrounding our SimpleLinkTM wireless MCUs and wanted to remove the external high-frequency crystal without compromising any features or capabilities.
+This is where revolutionary bulk acoustic wave (BAW) resonator technology comes into play.

 Figure 1: The BAW technology fabricated on silicon die.

 Designing with CC2652RB is easy.
-You’ll find that compared to CC2652R the CC2652RB allows for a reduced overall footprint and simplified design process.
+You’ll find that migrating from CC2652R to CC2652RB allows for a reduced overall footprint and a simplified design process.

 Learn more about TI BAW technology and products

 All content and materials on this site are provided "as is".
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with regard to these materials, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title and non-infringement of any third party intellectual property right.
 No license, either express or implied, by estoppel or otherwise, is granted by TI.
 Use of the information on this site may require a license from a third party, or a license from TI.